 Start thinking about your processes in terms of how you're structuring them.
 If one part of your hiring process consistently is going really well, use that to your advantage by including it in the structure of your hiring process.

 If you need to revamp your hiring process, make sure you have the right kind of team to get you there.
 When building out your HR/People Ops/Recruiting team, think about your current gaps.
 Use resources like an HR resume example as a reference, and consider HR-specific job boards.

 Improve candidate experience

 This is the first cultural impression you're going to make on your future star employee.
 Make it a good one.

-This is a hugely important element of hiring.
+Onboarding is a vitally important element of hiring.
 It's also one of the first opportunities for you to inspire engagement, and express to new employees what success in their position looks like.
 If you don't know, how are they supposed to?

-Once you're past the hiring and onboarding phase, it's time to focus on keeping employees happy.
-LiveChat shared a great article about why this is so fundamentally important on their blog.
+Once you're past the hiring and onboarding phase, it's time to focus on creating a positive and intentional work environment for your team.
+GetHppy shared a great resource about why keeping employees happy is so fundamentally important on their blog.